 We also enjoyed a shareable slice of Apfelstrudel served with vanilla ice cream.
 In other words, try to save room for dessert.

-Multi-task during your meal by buying a bottle of either wine or pumpkin seed oil at Der Steirer’s food shop.
+Multi-task during your meal by buying a bottle of wine or pumpkin seed oil or both at Der Steirer’s food shop.

 Der Steirer is located at Belgiergasse 1, 8020 Graz, Austria.

 Eating local is easy to do in Graz but perhaps nowhere more so than at Genießerei am Markt which is conveniently located in a stall at the Kaiser-Josef-Platz market.
 This prime spot gives Chef Christopher Leitinger proximity to the market’s best ingredients and allows him to fully focus on cooking regional, seasonal cuisine.

 Genießerei am Markt isn’t fancy and its menu isn’t extensive.
 However, the lack of bells and whistles doesn’t take away from the dining experience both inside and outside the stall.
 Instead, diners can focus on what matters most – the food.